hoppscotch/hoppscotch/README.md

 ## **Releasing**

 1. [Clone this repo](https://help.github.com/en/articles/cloning-a-repository) with git.
+2. Install pnpm using npm by running `npm install -g pnpm`.
-2. Install dependencies by running `pnpm install` within the directory that you cloned (probably `hoppscotch`).
+3. Install dependencies by running `pnpm install` within the directory that you cloned (probably `hoppscotch`).
-3. Build the release files with `pnpm run generate`.
+4. Build the release files with `pnpm run generate`.
-4. Find the built project in `packages/hoppscotch-app/dist`.
+5. Find the built project in `packages/hoppscotch-app/dist`.

 ## **Contributing**